FrederikJM/BIManalyst_g_28/A3/README.md

 - The IFC-file should have a wall or a column at every edge of the building's plan.
 - Basement stories that are located underground should have a name that contains "-n", where n is an integer.
+- The stories that are located above ground should not have a name that contains "-n", where n is an integer.

 # IDS